 Questions for Your Doctor

-When you are diagnosed with metastatic melanoma, there are so many questions you need answers to, and so much information to take in.
+When you are diagnosed with lung cancer, there are so many questions you need answers to, and so much information to take in.
 Your doctor is your primary source regarding your specific medical case.
 Here are some questions you may want to ask regarding your diagnosis and your treatment plan:

 - What are my treatment choices?